DitroniX/FLIX-DitroniX-Power-Energy-Monitors-Firmware/README.md

 	 -  Various Bug fixes
 	 -  Japan Voltage Support
 	 -  Voltage and Current Harmonics
+  - 231129 - Beta Release Primarily for the ATM09E32 with basic ATM90E36 support.

 **Board Selection**

-With the family addition of the IPEC board and IPEX Expansion, the original firmware has moved away from just IPEM into an integrated development branch - with auto board detect.
+With the family addition of the [IPEC](https://github.com/DitroniX/IPEC-IoT-Power-Energy-Controller) board and [IPEX](https://github.com/DitroniX/IPEX-IoT-Power-Energy-Controller-Expansion-Board) Expansion, the original firmware has moved away from just [IPEM](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor) into an integrated development branch - with auto board detect.
 This will allow for future expansion and system integration.

 The **FliX** firmware currently supports the below board variants: